CommonGateway/CustomerNotificationsBundle/docs/classes/Service/NotificationsService.md

 # CommonGateway\CustomerNotificationsBundle\Service\NotificationsService

 This service handles the incoming notifications.
-Creating email and/or sms messages if configured to do so.
+Creating email and/or SMS messages if configured to do so.